hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 How many files do you see in your output directory?
 Using the `less` command take a look at `Mov10_oe_1_Log.final.out` and answer the following questions:

 1. How many reads are uniquely mapped?
-2. How many reads map to more than 10 locations on the genome?
+2. How many multimapping reads map to more than 10 locations on the genome?
 3. How many reads are unmapped due to read length?

 ***